Eco-Business Special Report

-Asean countries, she said, have therefore prioritised the cheapest and most abundant sources of energy available.
-Laos, Cambodia and Myanmar, all traversed by some of Southeast Asia’s greatest waterways, source most of their power from hydro; Brunei Darussalam from natural gas and oil; and Indonesia and the Philippines from coal.
+As such, Asean countries have prioritised the cheapest and most abundant sources of energy available.
+Laos, Cambodia and Myanmar—all traversed by some of Southeast Asia’s greatest waterways—source most of their power from hydro; Brunei Darussalam from natural gas and oil; and Indonesia and the Philippines from coal.

 The link between renewables and climate change is crystal clear.

 Assaad Razzouk, chief executive officer, Sindicatum Renewable Energy

 Such priorities are reflected in energy policies, said Shani.
 And the resulting adverse policies in turn block renewable energy deployment, reads the report by AT Kearney.

 High costs remain a key obstacle to renewables development.
 Peter Godfrey, managing director at Singapore-based Energy Institute Asia Pacific, said coal was at present still more cost-efficient compared to most clean energy technologies.

 But costs for solar and wind power technologies will continue to plummet as technology improves and developers gain experience, while the removal of fossil fuel subsidies, increasing resource scarcity and ageing thermal power stations are set to push up the costs of fossil fuel-powered electricity generation.